Undergraduate Geology Scholarships

-The Van Nostrand scholarship is targeted to female single parents with dependent children, who are majoring in a STEM field, have demonstrated financial need through the FAFSA document, are in good academic standing, making progress toward a degree, and have a minimum GPA of 2.0.
-However, male single parents with dependent children who meet all of the financial and academic criteria applied to female recipients will also be considered.
+The Van Nostrand scholarship is targeted to single parents with dependent children, who are majoring in a STEM field, have demonstrated financial need through the FAFSA document, are in good academic standing, making progress toward a degree, and have a minimum GPA of 2.0.

 The scholarship pays the full cost of in-state tuition and student fees.
-Each recipient also receives $1000 per year towards text books, supplies, and child care.
+Each recipient also receives $1000 per year towards text books and supplies.
 Recipients will be supported until graduation if they remain in good academic standing and are making progress towards their degree.
 Potential students can contact firstname.lastname@example.org for more information.
 There is no deadline for submitting the application.